Lakeland Florida – One of the State’s Nicest Cities

 Here is Fallingwater which is considered to be his masterpiece and having seen it, I can’t disagree.

 By now you’re probably thinking the rest of this post is going to be about Frank Lloyd Wright’s work at Florida Southern College, but it’s not.
-I covered that story for TravelWorld International and will post the link once it’s published.
-I will say without hesitation that if you have any interest in architecture take the in depth two hour or more guided tour.
+I covered that story for TravelWorld International and won’t repeat it here.
+I will say, without hesitation that, if you have any interest in architecture take the in depth two hour or more guided tour.
 It might be the best $35.00 you spend on your vacation.
 As a teaser here is a picture of the Annie Pfeiffer Chapel, one of the Wright buildings on the campus.

 The rest of this post is about what an unexpectedly lovely little city we found in Lakeland Florida.
 Lakeland is located just off the I-4, that horribly busy freeway connecting Tampa to Orlando.
 If you look at a map, Google will do, you can see that the city of just over 100,000 is aptly named as there seems to be almost as much water as land in the general area.
 By Florida standards Lakeland is old.
 Incorporated in 1885, it has a number of historic buildings and parks which we intend to explore during our short stay.